CiroZhang/cse15l-lab-reports/Lab4/lab4.md

 <Ctrl + r> s \<enter>

 here since I logged into my ieng already before, all I had to do was search for it in my past commands with control + r and find the command that start with s.
-In this case the first one that pops up is "ssh cs15lfa23pj@ucsd.edu"
+In this case the first one that pops up is "ssh cs15lfa23pj@ucsd.edu" so i pressed enter and run this command.

 ![Image](task4.png)